huangbinjie/frhooks/README.md

 use react like hooks in flutter.

 ## Motivation
-Have the same thinking of the (flutter_hooks motivation)[https://github.com/rrousselGit/flutter_hooks#motivation].
+Have the same thinking of the [flutter_hooks motivation](https://github.com/rrousselGit/flutter_hooks#motivation).
 React hooks is more brief to manage local state, and `StatefulWidget` are verbose.
 This library brings hooks to flutter.
 If your are React person, you will like it.

 # Usage